evkx/evkx.github.io/content/models/volkswagen/id.3/id.3_gtx_performance/_index.md

 You can choose between two sound systems for the Volkswagen ID.3 GTX Performance:

-- **Sound system:**: Features five speakers and delivers a maximum output of 140 watts.
+- **Sound system:** Features five speakers and delivers a maximum output of 140 watts.
-- **Harman Kardon sound system:**: Features eight speakers and delivers a maximum output of 480 watts.
+- **Harman Kardon sound system:** Features eight speakers and delivers a maximum output of 480 watts.

 Additionally, the model includes 4 USB-C connections as standard.

 ## Lights

-The standard headlights use LED Matrix technology.
-LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
+The  comes equipped with advanced LED Matrix headlights.
+This adaptive system divides the traditional single headlight beam into multiple smaller rays, allowing the light controller to selectively turn them on and off to avoid dazzling other drivers.
+For enhanced safety, the headlights also include corner lights that illuminate the side when turning.

-Standard taillights use LED technology, ensuring visibility and efficiency.
+The taillights use LED technology, ensuring both high visibility and energy efficiency.

 {{< sitefiguresized thumb="models/volkswagen/id.3/id.3_gtx_performance/headlights_1_st.jpg" title="Volkswagen ID.3 GTX Performance" width="3000" height="2000"  >}}

 ## Advanced Driver Assistance Systems

-The Volkswagen ID.3 GTX Performance includes several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.
+The Volkswagen ID.3 GTX Performance features a range of standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) designed to enhance safety and comfort.

 [**Efficiency Assist**](../../../../technology/driverassistance/efficencyassist/): A Standard feature that helps drivers anticipate driving conditions and conserve energy.